‘RHONJ’ Star Teresa Giudice May Be Moving To California If Joe Is Deported, Per ‘OK’

 “She’s definitely looking at a fresh start and figures why not go to the bright lights on Tinseltown?” they said.

 It’s not just the sunny weather that is calling the 46-year-old’s name.
-Teresa apparently has spin-off ambitions on the mind as well.
+Teresa apparently has spinoff ambitions on the mind as well.

 “She’s ready to go solo and putting out feelers, and she’s getting a lot of positive feedback,” the source added.